 Wedding inspo: Start collecting material to inspire your wedding from bridal and lifestyle magazines, websites, and blogs.
 You can display your best finds on an inspo board, wedding folder, or Pinterest.

 Budget: Crunch numbers to make at least a tentative wedding budget.
 Identify areas of priority for you as a couple, and those you can save on.
-Read our 60+ tips to plan a budget wedding to save hundreds (if not thousands) of dollars off of your budget!
+Refer to our wedding budget checklist and read our 60+ tips to plan a budget wedding to save hundreds (if not thousands) of dollars off of your budget!

 Bridal Party: Who are the lucky friends and family who will make up your bridal party?
 After making the call, break the happy news to the lucky few (and remind your fiance to inform their party as well!)